uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 Goal: Deploy and configure Loki to serve as the centralized log aggregation system for collecting, storing, and querying logs from the Uyuni environment.

 Steps:

-    Deployment: Install Loki on the Uyuni infrastructure as a container that is part of the Uyuni-Health-Check Pod.
+  - Deployment: Install Loki on the Uyuni infrastructure as a container that is part of the Uyuni-Health-Check Pod or sharing the same network than the "uyuni-server" container.
-    Configuration: Customize the Loki configuration to define storage locations for logs, retention policies, and other operational parameters.
+  - Configuration: Customize the Loki configuration to define storage locations for logs, retention policies, and other operational parameters.
-    Service Discovery: Configure Loki to discover targets for log collection, focusing on integration with the Exporter and Uyuni components.
+  - Service Discovery: Configure Loki to discover targets for log collection, focusing on integration with the Exporter and Uyuni components.

 **Promtail setup**
 Goal: Configure Promtail to collect logs from Uyuni server and managed systems, forwarding them to Loki for aggregation and analysis.

 Steps:

-    Deployment: Install Promtail on the Uyuni infrastructure as a container that is part of the Uyuni-Health-Check Pod.
+  - Deployment: Install Promtail on the Uyuni infrastructure as a container that is part of the Uyuni-Health-Check Pod.
-    Configuration:
+  - Configuration:
-        Edit Promtail configuration to define the paths of log files to monitor.
+    - Edit Promtail configuration to define the paths of log files to monitor.
 In the containerized Uyuni environment, the Promtail container must be configured to have read access to mapped volumes that correspond to the log locations of the Uyuni server container.
-        Configure Promtail to forward logs to your Loki instance.
+    - Configure Promtail to forward logs to your Loki instance.

 ### Component 5: LogCLI
 Goal: Incorporate LogCLI to provide a command-line interface for querying logs stored in Loki, enhancing the toolset available for diagnostics, troubleshooting, and operational reporting.

 ### Component 6: Supportconfig metrics gatherer

+Stakeholders: Engineers and Supporters

 Goal: Extract relevant metrics from support config files.